Have a UROP opening you would like to submit?

 Eric Verploegen, firstname.lastname@example.org, 617-947-9762

 We are looking for a student to continue the development of a heat and mass transfer model of low-cost evaporative cooling devices for improving vegetable storage in Africa and India.
 When affordable and effective post-harvest storage solutions are not available or affordable, people living in off-grid rural communities will often experience vegetable spoilage, loss of income, lack of access to nutritious foods, and large amounts of time spent purchasing vegetables.
 Evaporative cooling devices have the potential to provide a low-cost, local available, and effective solution for improving vegetable shelf life.
 The goal of the model is to identify how specific design variations impact the performance of the evaporative cooling devices and enable organizations that produce and promote these technologies to optimize designs for maximum performance and minimum cost.
 This project will build on past work from our research group and the student filling this position will collaborate with other undergraduate students, graduate students, and D-Lab staff.
 The combined heat and mass transfer model will be refined and validated with experimental data that has been previously collected in Mali, Kenya, and at MIT.
-Once campus re-opens for research, experiments will be conducted to investigate new design ideas based on insights gained from the modeling.
+The work can be done entirely remotely, but there is also the opportunity to work with D-Lab researchers to conduct experiments on campus to investigate new design ideas based on insights gained from the modeling.
 The project will have potential follow-on travel opportunities in (Uganda, Kenya, or India) to test viable prototypes in the field, as well as to continue on the project for multiple semesters.
-Interested candidates should email firstname.lastname@example.org with a brief explanation of why they are interested in this project and describe any relevant previous experience.
+Interested candidates should email email@example.com with a brief explanation of why they are interested in this project and describe any relevant previous experience.
+This a paid UROP opportunity at $13.50/hour with an expectation that the student will spend between 80-140 hours on the project over the course of the semester.
+Students interested in a UROP for credit or as a volunteer can also apply.